fpsvogel/fpsvogel.com/src/_posts/2023-08-15-macos-for-pc-users-part-2.md

 ---
 title: MacOS for PC users, part 2
 subtitle: more tools for lost souls
-description: More tools and hacks for making your MacOS feel more like Windows or Linux.
+description: More tools and hacks for making your MacOS feel more like Windows or Linux, and why I still prefer PCs over my Mac.
 ---

 - [Lessons from my switch to Linux](#lessons-from-my-switch-to-linux)